Tekkaee/tekkaee/README.md

 # 💫 About Me:
+Hello, everyone!<br>
-My name is Valery. <br>I came to the world of frontend programming.
-I love layout and communication with designers.
+My name is Valery. <br>I love layout and communication with designers.
 Had the opportunity to familiarize and work with the following ui libraries: chakra, mui, antdesign, as well as bootstrap and thailwind.
 My favorite language is js.
 That's why I chose frontend.
 I prefer to use Reactjs/Nextjs in my projects.
 I follow the latest innovations in the technologies used.

 ## 🌐 Socials: